Create a New Single User Image

 /github subscribe berkeley-dsep-infra/<your repo name>

-This step is straightforward: create a feature branch, edit/modify/delete/add any files in the image repo to configure the image as needed.
+This step is straightforward: create a feature branch, and edit, delete, or add any files to configure the image as needed.

 We also strongly recommend copying README-template.md